CAST-genomics/haptools/docs/api/data.rst

 	genotypes.data[0, 3] = (1, 1)
 	genotypes.write()

-.. _api-data-genotypesplink:

 GenotypesTR
 ++++++++++++
-:class:`GenotypesTR` class *extends* :class:`Genotypes` class.
+The :class:`GenotypesTR` class *extends* :class:`Genotypes` class.
 The :class:`GenotypesTR` class follows the same structure of :class:`GenotypesVCF`, but can now load repeat count of tandem repeats as the alleles.

 All of the other methods in the :class:`Genotypes` class are inherited, but the :class:`GenotypesTR` class' ``load()`` function is unique to loading tandem repeat variants.